Z3TA/webide/README.txt

 Debugging Error: spawn ENOENT
 -----------------------------

-1. It's possible a Apparmor EACCESS in descuise.
+1. It's possible that the error is an Apparmor EACCESS in disguise.
 So try disabling apparmor
-2. The process starts, but tries to find a file and exits with an ENOENT.
+2. If the process starts, but tries to find a file and exits with an ENOENT.
 Try running in chroot.
-It has possible to do with no PATH env variable.
+The error might be related to the PATH env variable.
 So make sure PATH env exist var opt = {env: {PATH: "/bin/:/usr/bin"}}
-3. It might be because of cwd not being a directory or not found
+3. It might be because of spawn's cwd option not being a directory or not found

-Moving user to another using ZFS
+Moving user to another server using ZFS
 --------------------------------
 Run this command from the server you want to move the user TO: ssh root@whereuserat 'zfs snapshot fromvol/home/nameofuser@backup && zfs send fromvol/home/nameofuser@backup' | sudo zfs receive tovol/home/nameofuser